The end of the financial year is fast approaching. To assist with your year-end tax planning, Pilot have compiled a guide for you and your business.

 Following the pandemic, is has become increasingly common for individuals to work from home for a number of days each week.

-For financial years following 2022, the shortcut method ceases (unless extended by the Government) and individuals must return to utilising either the actual cost or fixed rate methods to calculate a deductible working from home amount.
+For the 2023 income year individuals must return to utilising either the actual cost or a revised fixed rate method to calculate a deductible working from home amount.

 Super guarantee – employers